LorisDiotallevi/UniversityProjects/README.md

 # 📚 University Projects

-This repository contains various university projects related to **quantitative finance**.
+This repository contains various university projects related to **quantitative finance** and **statistical analysis**.
-Each project applies theoretical concepts to real-world data analysis.
+Each project applies theoretical concepts to real-world financial and economic data.

 ---